 If the EMA 5 crosses the 9 EMA from below it will generate positive crossover signal and according to that, a buy position can be taken.
 Just opposite happens when the 5 EMA crosses the 9 EMA from above.
 This crossover named as a negative crossover and depending on that signal a trader can take a short position.

-below are few examples of positive a negative crossover.
+Below are few examples of positive and negative crossover.

 This one-day chart of Infosys showing a positive and negative crossover.

 This is the daily chart of SBI.
 A positive crossover happened during the month of May-June and the stock moved nearly 80points in the upward direction.